Jswifty/js-studio/canvasview/README.md

     /** Do your rendering here **/
 });

-/* Create an instance of CanvasView, with the div element as its container. */ canvasView.start();
+/* Start of the canvas animation! */ canvasView.start();
 ```